 ….. you believe that your doctor will support your decision.
 Although two of my physicians have not discouraged me from medicating with marijuana, they don’t necessarily support it either.
 One understands that it is my only choice because my body reacts so badly to prescription pain pills, but can’t wrap his head around the fact that there are ways to medicate in this manner without being “high”.
 The other is happy that I am experiencing relief and is curious about how it has improved my physical and mental state, but refuses to note how I medicate or the improvements in my records.
 This is why there are independent physicians/clinics that give out recommendations, the chance of your insurance covered physician recommending marijuana is extremely rare!

-…..you are not willing to pay more than your health insurance copay for medication.
-It would make more financial sense for me to medicate with insurance approved medications.
+….you are not willing to pay more than your health insurance copay for medication.
+It would make more financial sense for me to medicate with insurance approved medications based on medication alone.
 The amount of money I spend on medical marijuana is far more than I have ever paid for my insurance covered prescriptions, but is worth every penny because it actually helps me!
+It helps me so much that I actually save money by spending more on my meds.
+I spend less time in the emergency room and doctors office and have no need for any prescriptions.
 By the way, the amount of money spent on medical marijuana is not only not covered by insurance, you also won’t be able to deduct your expense on your taxes or submit for reimbursement from your medical savings account.

 …..you think that you will be picking up your medical marijuana from a pharmacy.
 Sorry, your local pharmacy does not carry medical marijuana!!!
 As stated above, you will need to find a dispensary or learn to grow it yourself.
 Finding a dispensary you trust or feel safe in can be a daunting task.
 Most are not located in desirable areas.
 I travel 15 miles twice a month to stock up on my meds because I know that particular dispensary will always have what I want available.